-The number of workers whose employment involves telecommuting is rising, so the need for home offices is rising.
-If all bedrooms are taken, a garage office is an option.
+The number of worker-bees whose employment involves telecommuting (otherwise known as working from home or home-officing) is rising.
+This is due to many factors including the economy and the locally-mandated and/or self-imposed quarantining because of the COVID-19 pandemic, so the need for home offices is rising.
+If all of your bedrooms are occupied, a garage office is a great option.

 They go on to say that about half of all businesses are home-based business.
-This makes sense because freelancing is becoming more attractive as employer fringe benefits such as health care benefits and pensions keep dropping.
+This makes sense because freelancing is becoming more attractive as employer fringe benefits such as health care benefits and pensions keep dropping like flies.

 Why a Garage Home Office?

-In many cases, all the homes bedrooms are already occupied and/or being used for hobbies or arts and crafts or as a man cave.
+In many cases, all the homes bedrooms are already occupied and/or being used for hobbies or arts and crafts or as a wood shop or a man cave.
 The garage, especially a 2-car garage, has the potential for configurable space and already offers some degree of solitude.

 A Remodeling Plan and Construction Budget